Ironton, Ohio

 Revitalization of Underutilized Land

-We intentionally site COEs on land that is no longer viable for traditional commercial or industrial use.
-By transforming dormant or distressed properties into high‑value technology assets, we restore economic purpose, increase tax revenue, and catalyze additional development in surrounding areas.
+We build our campus on land that is no longer useful for traditional development.
+By turning dormant or distressed sites into advanced technology hubs, we increase tax revenue, restore value, and encourage nearby development.

 Enhanced Communications Infrastructure

-Our commitment to innovation extends further through strategic partnerships focused on hydrogen production, storage, and conversion—collaborating with leaders such as Millennium Reign Energy, Hyperion, and PH Matter.
-These efforts position the COE as a catalyst for clean‑energy advancement and next‑generation power solutions.
+Our commitment to innovation extends further through strategic partnerships focused on hydrogen production, storage, and conversion, including collaborations with leaders such as Millennium Reign Energy, Hyperion, PH Matter, and Renewable Innovations.
+These efforts position the CoE as a catalyst for clean-energy advancement and next-generation power solutions.